Healthy Tongue Function Stimulates Jaw and Facial Growth

 When teeth are crowded other forward growth and expander treatments are necessary.
-Expansion or forward growth.
 Dr. Adams treats his patients with a variety of different palatal expanders and forward growth appliances.
-A few of his favorites are the ALF appliance and Schwarz appliance.
+A few of his favorites are the ALF appliance and Schwarz.
 Additionally a full evaluation of lip and tongue ties and breathing patterns is always completed at Maryland Holistic Dentist in Burtonsville Maryland.

 Tongue tie and lip can be easily be treated in 1 min. with minimal pain and no bleeding.
 A diode laser treatment removes the unwanted attachment or “tie” in seconds.
 The Procedure is called a “lingual frenectomy”.
 Early treatment can prevent mouth breathing and sleep disordered breathing.